Skip to content

 Brown and tan describe human skin tones better than nearly any other adjectives.
 They are the basis of description.
 So ditch the food and wood metaphors!
 There is nothing bad about using the actual color names.
 Brown is also a common last name (as are Black and White).

 To be more specific than simply writing brown, try using prose about warm (reddish) or cool (bluish) tones in your descriptions.
+And talk to a sensitivity reader if you’re ever unsure about whether you’re unknowingly being offensive.

 Color Theory – Black

-Chic, slimming black can also make people think of death.
 What do you see when you gaze into the void?

 A Look at Gray

-The essence of compromise, gray can feel dull and drab, but also soft or even powerful.
-So, the color theory of gray is complex.
+So, as a result, the color theory of gray is complex.
 And is it gray or grey, anyway?
 Well, that kind of depends on if you’re British.
 And this isn’t even getting into fifty shades thereof.

 A Look at White